 The City, through its School Department, operates its education program for grades pre-Kindergarten ("pre-K") through 12 under its own supervision in facilities currently owned by the City of Brewer High School District (described in the section below).
 Article III of the City's Charter provides that the public schools for the City be administered by a Superintending School Committee (the "School Committee") comprised of five members, who are elected by the voters of the City at-large for three-year staggered terms.
 The School Committee performs all duties and functions in regard to the curriculum; care and management of the public schools of the City; and governs the affairs of the Brewer School Department.
 The School Committee prepares and submits its budget to the City Manager, who includes it in the budget process.
-The School's staff consists of a Superintendent, four full-time principals, and one hundred thirty-seven full time equivalent teachers, and various other professional and non-professional staff.
+The School's staff consists of a Superintendent, four full-time principals, one part- time principal and one hundred thirty full time equivalent classroom based teachers, two nurses, three social workers, two librarians, six guidance counselors, and various other professional and non-professional staff.